DavesCodeMusings/school-coding-lab/rpi/fleet/Fleet-HOWTO.md

 ## Creating a Lab Network
 The first step in separating the lab from the school network is to create our own WiFi router.
 We'll create a device similar to what you might have at home, but instead of buying something from NetGear or TP-Link, we'll use a Raspberry Pi.
 This functionality is built into the latest version of Raspberry Pi OS and only requires a little bit of configuration to get it working.

-The next step is to use the Raspberry Pi WiFi Access Point (herein lovingly referred to as PiFi) as a central place to manage our remaining Raspberry Pis with Ansible automation.
+The next step is to use the Raspberry Pi WiFi Access Point (herein lovingly referred to as PiFi) as a central place to manage the remaining Raspberry Pis in our fleet with Ansible automation.

 ## Configuring the PiFi Access Point
 We'll start with a Raspberry Pi 3 or better and flash it with Raspberry Pi OS Lite.
 We'll use a short shell script to install Ansible.
 Then, we'll use an Ansible Playbook to do the rest of the configuration.